Pereira-Romeo/my_printf/README.md

   </details>

   >[!NOTE]
-  > The dependencies written here only represent the direct dependencies of my_printf.h and no indirect depencie acquired by the lib.
+  > The dependencies written here only represent the direct dependencies of my_printf.h and no indirect dependencies acquired through My_lib.

 # __Known issues__